jabusir/code-challenge/README.md

 * Log sources could contain logs from last year, from yesterday, even from 100 years ago.
 We won't know the timeframe of a log source until we start looking.
 * Consider what would happen when asked to merge 1 million log sources.
 Where might bottlenecks arise?

-There are two parts of the challenge which you'll see when you dive into things.
-You can get started with things by running `npm start`.
+There are two parts of the challenge which you'll see when diving into things.
+You can get started by running `npm start`.

 ## How will your submission be evaluated?